-Nothing broadcasts cleaning misses like the dust bunnies that surround dirty air conditioning/heat vent covers.
-Not only do these call attention to no-dusting zones, they also tell the world that you haven’t been changing the filters enough.
+The dust bunnies surrounding dirty air conditioning/heat vent covers not only call attention to no-dusting zones, they also tell the world that you haven’t been changing the filters enough.

 All you have to do is regularly maintain the vents — the small ones and the main intake vent.

-“If you pick a standing date to change your filter, say the first of every month, it will be easy to remember,” Reichert suggests.
+“If you pick a standing date to change your filter, say the first of every month, it will be easy to remember,” Reichert told TODAY Home.
 “If not, write on the filter the date you changed it.
 That way, nothing’s left to guesswork.”

-Before cleaning vents, turn off the heat/A/C. If ceiling vents are particularly dirty, protect furniture by covering the area below the vent with a sheet.
-“You also might want to wear a baseball cap to keep falling dust out of your eyes and hair,” she adds.
+Before cleaning vents, turn off the heat or A/C. If ceiling vents are particularly dirty, protect furniture by covering the area below the vent with a sheet.
+“You also may want to wear a baseball cap to keep falling dust out of your eyes and hair,” she added.

-Next, vacuum vents using a dusting brush attachment or a microfiber extendible duster.
+Next, vacuum vents using a dusting brush attachment or a microfiber extendable duster.
 Don’t have either?
 Simply wipe with a dry microfiber cloth or a slightly damp Mr. Clean Magic Eraser.

-“Do not use water or other cleaning products because they can easily smear the dust onto the walls or ceilings and you’ll end up with an even bigger mess,” cautions Reichert.
+“Do not use water or other cleaning products because they can easily smear the dust onto the walls or ceilings and you’ll end up with an even bigger mess,” Reichert warned.

 Twice a year

-Before cleaning vent covers, turn off the heat/A/C.
+Before cleaning vent covers, turn off the heat or A/C.

-Remove the smaller vent covers by unscrewing the screws in each corner.
+Remove the smaller vent covers by unscrewing each corner.
 The covers will probably be full of dust on the inside and the outside.
 To clean, place the covers in a sink filled with hot, soapy water and wash with a microfiber cloth.

 Some of the dirt may be oily, depending on the type of heat you have in your house, if you burn lots of candles or if the vent is in the kitchen.
 “Cut through oily residue with rubbing alcohol.
 Just remember to rub lightly so you don’t damage the paint.”

-Because of its size, you may have to clean the larger intake cover outside or in the bath tub.
-“Just follow the same directions,” says Reichert.
+Because of its size, you may have to clean the larger intake cover outside or in the bathtub.
+“Just follow the same directions,” said Reichert.

 One last point: Make sure the covers are completely dry before re-installing them, otherwise dust particles will cling to the vent slats.

-“A final light wipe with a microfiber cloth will remove water spots and have vent covers looking perfect,” Reichert adds.
+“A final light wipe with a microfiber cloth will remove water spots and have vent covers looking perfect,” Reichert said.